rob-baron/test001/p3_C_Optimization/README.md

 After making multip runs of both of these lines, I currently cannot tell which one is faster.
 I am going to go with the second version as it only requires 1 comparison and 1 assignment, where as the original version requires 2 comparisions an addition and an assignmentment.

+Moved the computation of alpha * j->S_sub_k could be moved to the init_fpt function, which makes the inner loop a little bit smaller.
+This shaves off about 90 milli seconds.

 And finally, noticing the following line in the ```C fptilde_struct *init_fpt(fptilde_struct *fpt_struct, jp_struct *j, double fptilde)```:
 ``` C
     fpt_struct->fpt = MAX(fptilde, j->fptildemin);